Duzgin Bawo: Etymology

 The name Duzgın and Dizgun are transformation of the name of another mythological figure in the region.
-He is Tujik/Tuzik which means sharp in Zazaki and Kurdish and it symbolizes also a mountain.
+He is Tujik/Tuzik which means sharp in Zazaki and Kurdish and it also symbolizes a mountain.
 Like Duzgın, he is a personification of a mountain, originally of an ancient god (Vahagn).
 According some songs of aşıks (ashik) he is the strongest veli (saint) in Tunceli.
 He is the head of 366 saints.
 Some scholars think that the name of Tujik comes from Armenian duzakh which means the hell among Zoroastrian Armenians.
 It may be a harmonized form to pronounces of new local languages.

 Tujik was originally a volcanic mountain.
-Therefore, the people gave this name.
-The Turks who live nearby the mountain, have same motivation to give name Cehennem dağı (the mountain Hell) to the mountain Tendürek.
-Because it is also a volcanic mountain and therefore sometimes the people heard roar from the mountain.
+Therefore, the people gave it this name.
+The Turks who live nearby the mountain, for the same reason gave the name Cehennem dağı (the mountain Hell) to the mountain Tendürek.
+Because of its volcanic activity people sometimes heard roars coming from the mountain.
 Moreover, the etymological origin of the name of Tendürek indirectly refers to 'hell' as a metaphor.
 It is associated with the word of tandoor which means a kind of oven.